renuo/i18n-docs/README.md

 `$ rails g i18n_docs:copy_master da --into se no`

+Auto translate from the master locale file to each locale generated.

+`$ rails g i18n_docs:copy_master da --into sv --auto-translate`

 ### Export

 Export locale files as CSV files to upload to Google Docs

 `$ rails g i18n_docs:export`

+Use specific (here danish) locale as the master locale

+`$ rails g i18n_docs:export da`

+Auto translate from the master locale file to each csv generated.

+`$ rails g i18n_docs:export da --auto-translate`

+It also supports a locales option to control for which locales to export.
+The normalize option can be used to pre-normalize before export using the normalize generator.

+`$ rails g i18n_docs:export da --locales sv --auto-translate --normalize`

+Finally the outpur-dir option can be used to control where to export the cvs files.
+If you use the ~ (HOME alias) it will substitute with ENV['HOME'] and work as expected ;)

+`$ rails g i18n_docs:export da --locales sv --output-dir "~/Documents/csv"`

 ### Find missing keys